gfriesen98/config-repo/arch-notes.md

 1. create bootable usb or boot arch iso for vm's
 2. run `archinstall`
-3. select 'minimal' (or desktop if you want)
+3. select 'Desktop' or 'Minimal' profile
-4. remember to change network settings
+4. change network settings
 	- either copy ISO settings or use NetworkManager

-5. install, enter chroot environment
+5. install, enter chroot environment (can reboot immediately if you want to configure later)

 # Post install